Flank/flank/docs/test_sharding.md

 [--num-uniform-shards][test_targets_for_shards] is translated to “-e numShard” “-e shardIndex” [AndroidJUnitRunner][ajur] arguments.
 This uses the native `adb am instrument` sharding feature which randomly shards all tests.
 When using uniform shards, it's possible to have shards with empty tests.

 Firebase will mark shards as failed when execution consists of skipped/empty tests, as this is likely an indication the tests are not configured correctly.
-This firebase design choice is incompatable with num-uniform-shards as you will randomly get failures when shards are empty.
+This firebase design choice is incompatible with num-uniform-shards as you will randomly get failures when shards are empty.
 Using num-uniform-shards is therefor not recommended.

 [--test-targets-for-shard][test_targets_for_shards] allows manually specifying tests to be run.